By Kerry Hale

 Is hard water bad for you?

-Due to the high mineral content and low sodium, it is better to drink hard water than soft water.
+Hard water isn’t typically considered a health concern.
+In fact, due to the high mineral content and low sodium level, it is better to drink hard water than soft water.
 However, hard water may cause skin irritation or dryness for some people.

 What is the water hardness scale?

 In the UK, water hardness is measured by the concentration of minerals like calcium carbonate.
-The measurement is given in parts per million (ppm) or Clark’s degrees (˚Clark).
-Depending on the concentrations of minerals in the water, it is classified on the hardness scale as:
+The measurement is given in parts per million (ppm) or Clark degrees (˚Clark).
+Depending on the concentration of minerals in the water, it is classified on the hardness scale as:

 • Soft